-After passing the comprehensive oral examination for a doctoral degree, fellows must be continuously enrolled, including summer sessions, until all requirements for the degree are completed (including the filing of the dissertation).
-If, after 18 hours of post-comprehensive enrollment, the degree is not completed, fellows must continue to enroll each semester and each summer session until all degree requirements have been met.
+Doctoral candidates who have completed 18 post-comprehensive hours may enroll in fewer hours.
+After passing the comprehensive examination for a doctoral degree, fellows must remain enrolled during the fall and spring semester until all requirements for the degree are completed (including the filing of the dissertation).
+Summer enrollment is not required, but is supported by the Self Graduate Fellowship.
+If, after 18 hours of post-comprehensive enrollment, the degree is not completed, fellows must continue to enroll during the fall and spring semester until all degree requirements have been met.
+The 18-hour count includes the semester in which the comprehensive examination was completed.
 Typically, fellows can enroll in one credit hour.
 Fellows should direct questions about enrollment hours to their advisors.